Samsung August 2021 security update is now rolling out for these Galaxy devices

 As the lead flagship series for Samsung and among the biggest global sellers, it should come as no surprise that devices such as the Galaxy S21 series would be among the first to get the August 2021 security update.
 However, only S21 units in Chinese markets have been confirmed as seeing the OTA update at this stage.
 This is a good sign as it indicates that the patch is ready to head out globally, even though it’s worth noting that Chinese Android devices do not ship with Play Store access.

 The fantastic budget flagship Galaxy S20 FE was next up in the Galaxy S series to get updated with the August 2021 security patch.
-Rolling out in a number of European nations, the patch is rolling out for the 4G-only Exynos model of the S20 FE.
-We expect Qualcomm-powered 5G variant to get updated in the not too distant future soon.
+Rolling out in a number of European nations, the patch is rolling out for the 4G-only Exynos models and Qualcomm Snapdragon 865 versions of the Galaxy S20 FE.

 - Galaxy S20 FE — G780FXXU5CUG6 (Released first in Estonia, Latvia, Lithuania, Luxembourg, Slovakia, and Switzerland)